The roadmap for Product/Market Fit… maybe

 Interviews give you a better model of the world, but the real learning doesn’t start until people are using—or more often, not using—a product.

-Lovable, because crappy products are insulting to customers, and you didn’t start this company to make crappy products.
-The love overpowers the fact that it’s buggy and feature-poor.
+Lovable, because crappy products are insulting, and you didn’t start this company to make crappy products.
+The love overpowers the fact that the product is buggy and feature-poor.
 There are many wonderful, powerful, competitively-defensible forms of “Love.”
+Pick some.

 Complete, because products are supposed to accomplish a job.
 Customers want to use a v1 of something simple, not v0.1 of something broken.

-If you’re building for more than 6 months and a customer hasn’t used it, you’re not on the road to Product/Market Fit; indeed you’re not making progress on the business at all.
+If you’re building for six months and a customer hasn’t used it, you’re not on the road to Product/Market Fit; indeed you’re not making progress on the business at all.
 What you’ve done is proved what you already knew—you can build software.

-The learning starts when customers are using it.
+The learning starts only when customers are (trying to) use it.

 5. Focus more on marketing and sales, less on product.